-There were other men who had heard that nuclear physics was important.
+That man had a small project going on in one of the Army proving grounds near Berlin, and the scientists he had working with him were definitely inferior compared with the scientists which were available in ing to cooperate with each other.
+There were other men who had heard that nuclear physics was im-portant.
 They tried to convince some other branch of the Government portant.
 They tried to convince some other branch of the Government to give them money.
-They preferred the Air Forces, because in Germany the Air Forces had a lot of money.
+They preferred the Air Forces, because in Ger-many the Air Forces had a lot of money.
 It was the only organization which was able to support research on a large and lavish scale, so some of them succeeded in talking the Air Forces into the fact that nuclear physics is important, that they should be given money for high tension apparatus, for laboratory equipment, and so on.
 Again another man, a great technician and a good businessman, talked the Minister of Post and Telegraph into supporting him.
-He had discovered that the Research Department of the Post and Telegraph Services in Germany had a lot of money which was not being used, and that they had research facilities; so he talked him into supporting a project along those lines.
+He had discovered that the Research Department of the Post and Telegraph Services in Germany had a lot of money which was not being used, and that they had research facilities; so he talked him into supbe the ball of the the head of the whole organization, a competent scientist.

-It is clearly understandable that in such a way they could not go very far.
-It was only later in the history, after the war went badly, that the thing was better coordinated and that one man was put at the head of the whole organization, a competent scientist.
 He tried to bring some sense into the organization and diminish the competition and make it into cooperation, but that was too late.
 That was around 1948.
 I don't know exactly which month it was, but it is in the record somewhere.